DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-actions.md

 # React Core - Providing Actions

-An [Action](../reference/action.md) is a primitive plugin that shares a function defined in a plugin among all plugins of a plugin based component.
+An [Action](../reference/action.md) is a plugin primitive used to share a function between other plugins.

 Usually, an action is used to execute a function associated with it from a UI event handler defined in another plugin's markup via the [TemplateConnector](../reference/template-connector.md) primitive.